Deborah is a research enthusiast. She takes a special interest in the ancient mysteries of the world.

 Wearing green has become the popular way of celebrating St. Patrick’s Day in America.
 Curiously, wearing green had nothing to do with the foundation of the holiday.
 The practice of wearing green on St. Patrick’s Day arose from Irish tradition and pride.

 What if St. Patrick's Day Had Been Blue?

 St. Patrick’s Day did not begin as wearing a color.
 Nevertheless, blue is the first color that was associated with St. Patrick.
 Early depictions of St. Patrick present the saint clothed in blue garments.

-ST. Patrick’s blue is actually a color.
-George the third created an order of knights for the kingdom of Ireland in the eighteenth century, “The order of St. Patrick.”
+St. Patrick’s blue is actually a color.
+George the third created an order of knights for the kingdom of Ireland in the 18th century, “The order of St. Patrick.”
 The order’s official color was sky blue, now known as “St. Patrick blue.”

 Green has become attached to Ireland.
 Some believe green is Ireland’s country’s “Official color.”
 Ireland has no official color.
 Two hues of blue, St. Patrick’s blue and presidential blue are widely used by the government in Ireland.
 Though wearing a color was a tradition practiced long after the inception of even the holiday, the color blue is the color long associated with St. Patrick.
 Imagine if the day had remained blue instead of green.

 Wearing green attire on St. Patrick’s Day is an entirely American tradition, which possibly started in the early 1700s.
 It was thought that wearing green made one invisible to leprechauns.
 Leprechauns were described as fairy creatures that would pinch anyone they could see not wearing green.
 If anyone was not wearing green, it was customary for someone to pinch the person to remind them.
 Leprechauns were from the world of Irish legend.
 Originally leprechauns were said to wear red and gold jackets with pointy red hats, legend has it, that they pinched anyone not wearing their favorite color.
 Leprechauns are now depicted to be wearing green.